 3. Establish Routines

 One of the most important homemaking tips for moms is to create and establish routines and rhythms within your home.
 What tasks need to be completed in a functional home each day?
 What about weekly or monthly chores?
-Write all of these tasks and chores down and place them onto a routine sheet that you can use as a daily guideline.
+Write all of these tasks down and place them onto a routine sheet to use as a daily guideline.
 I have my routine separated into “Morning”, “Afternoon”, and “Evening” instead of giving each task a specific time.